Salicylic Acid Is a Common Acne-Fighting Ingredient That Helps Unclog Pores and Reduce Inflammation, but It Only Works Partially to Clear the Skin

 The Essential Information

-It can also be used in a professionally-administered chemical peel, where its effect is similar to other acids.
+Higher Percentages: It can also be used at higher percentages in a professionally administered chemical peel, where its effect is similar to other types of acids used in chemical peels.
 However, again, chemical peels alone are unlikely to completely clear acne, and are also best used alongside other treatments to achieve satisfactory results.

 - How Does Salicylic Acid Help Treat Acne?